 While in Sweetwater we visited the National WASP WWII Museum.
 This is a quick overview of what the museum is dedicated to as taken from their website: The National WASP WWII Museum seeks to educate and inspire all generations with the story of the WASP: Women Airforce Service Pilots – the first women to fly American military aircraft – women who forever changed the role of women in aviation!

 Our total mileage for Sunday was 403 miles.
-We also ate lunch, took a few pit stops, rest stops, visited the museum, and arrived back home in 7.5 hours.
-Not bad at all especially considering the sever wind conditions.
-It was a good trial ride for Margaret and she handled it quite well.
+We also ate lunch, took a few pit stops, and rest stops, visited the museum, and arrived back home in 7.5 hours.
+Not bad at all especially considering the severe wind conditions.
+It was a good trail ride for Margaret and she handled it quite well.
 We'll be taking a few more Interstate rides like that before our Blue Ridge Parkway trip.